adamleozar/keyzy/README.md

 ## ToDo list

 1) Add debounce to the property details api request.
-2) Improve the ui/us of the range slider components.
+2) Improve the ui/ux of the range slider components.
 3) Add storybook to visually test components.
 4) Add more spec coverage.
 5) Add integration tests with something like Cypress.io
+6) Find an alternative way to get the property details other than scrapping.